moneymeets/python-poetry-buildpack/README.md

 ### Poetry

-The Poetry version can be specified by setting `POETRY_VERSION` in Heroku config vars.
-Otherwise, it will default to a hard coded version.
+Poetry version can be specified by setting `POETRY_VERSION` in Heroku config vars.
+Otherwise, it will default to a hardcoded version.

 ```
 heroku config:set POETRY_VERSION=1.1.0